Final Event of the 2nd Map Competition

 Share This Post

-The 2nd Panhellenic School Map Competition, themed “Mapping Accessibility: Can my classmate in a wheelchair reach school?”, officially concluded yesterday with an awards ceremony.
+The 2nd Panhellenic School Map Competition, themed “Mapping Accessibility: Can my classmate in a wheelchair reach school?”, officially concluded with its awards ceremony.

-Spotin extends warm thanks to: the Ministry of Education and Religious Affairs, educators, students, the Evaluation Committee, Marathon Data Systems (providing free ArcGIS Online licenses to schools), Koinsep Epanekkinisis (sponsor of the awards), as well as to everyone who shared their thoughts and experiences on disability and accessibility (incl.
+Spotin extends warm thanks to the Ministry of Education, educators, students, the Evaluation Committee, Marathon Data Systems, Koinsep Epanekkinisis, and all those who shared their experiences on disability and accessibility (incl.
 Makis Kalaras, Cool Crips, Panagiotis Pitsiniagas and AccessLab).

 More To Explore